 When you enter the museum, pick up a map to help you locate the areas where you will find the clues to the final cache.

 On the second floor in the green zone you will find a section of a giant sequoia.
 Take note of the year that this tree was a seedling, 55?
 The last number=C.

 On the ground floor in Green zone, find the Glyptodon in the hintze hall.
 Next to him is a very large egg.
 What is the capacity of this egg in litres?
 This is B.

 On the ground floor in the reptile part of Blue zone, how many flying lizards are there in case four?
 Add 1 to get I.

 Again in Blue zone, locate the famous model of a Blue Whale.
 Find the information on Blue Whales up in the gallery.
 If you compare a Blue whale with a Diplodocus, what is the difference in length?
 This is D.

-On floor 2 in Red zone you will find an exhibition called 'The power within'.
-In the neighbouring gallery, ‘Restless Surface’, how many rock specimens are in the ‘Life Into Rock’ case?
-Add 4 to this number.
+In ‘Restless Surface’, how many rock specimens are in the ‘Life Into Rock’ case?
+Add 4.
 This is J.

 In the birds section of Green zone, how many Dodos can you see?
 This number is A.

 Now find the Creepy Crawlies (still in Green zone).
 How many carpet beetles are under the stairs in No 1 Crawley House?
 Take 2 away from this number to get the answer to E.